"Everything you should know about Micro Switch"

 Advantages:

-Rapid Response: The instantaneous action mechanism ensures quick clicks.
+Fast Response: Snap-action mechanism ensures quick clicking.

 Disadvantages: